V. S. Achuthanandan: Corruption allegations about his son

 Meanwhile, July 2013 brought renewed scrutiny of Achuthanandan’s family.
 The Kerala Vigilance and Anti-Corruption Bureau (VACB) summoned his son Arun Kumar for questioning in connection with corruption allegations dating to the previous UDF government.The inquiry, ordered by then Chief Minister Oommen Chandy, concerned alleged irregular promotions and financial misconduct by Arun in educational and coir industry posts.
 The VACB reported that Arun cooperated fully and produced documentary evidence of his qualifications.
-Achuthanandan denied any wrongdoing and characterized the accusations as politically motivated.
+Achuthanandan denied any wrongdoing and characterised the accusations as politically motivated.
 His son was found out to be innocent.

 2014 Attacks on UDF government and party leadership

 In early 2014, Achuthanandan turned against the Oommen Chandy-led UDF government and on his own party’s state leaders.
 In March 2014, he accused the UDF government of misrepresenting its achievements.
 At a press conference, he demanded that a government advertisement claiming over ₹50,000 crore in Central projects be withdrawn as “misleading” – noting that many projects cited (naval academy, Kochi Metro, etc.) originated under the previous LDF regime.
 He asserted that the Left’s pressure had secured those projects from the Centre and that Chandy’s government was improperly claiming credit.
 In the same month, speaking at a campaign rally, Achuthanandan charged Chandy with misleading the public about a Kadakampally land-grab court case.
 He alleged that Chandy’s own former security aide had tampered with land records for corrupt gain, and that the High Court had in fact heard all sides of the case (contrary to Chandy’s claim).
 These speeches were part of the run-up to the May 2014 Lok Sabha elections, in which Achuthanandan actively campaigned for Left Democratic Front candidates.